eLod/gitgolem/README.md

 * store users and keys in a database,
 * to be simple as possible, but still extendable.

-Golem is not designed to handle complex access rules, altough it may be extended to achieve that.
+Golem is not designed to handle complex access rules, although it may be extended to achieve that.
 If you need more refined rules, like per-branch or per-path control you should check out {https://github.com/sitaramc/gitolite gitolite}, which has far superior features in this regard.

 The git flow that golem supports is: